SamuelWakoli/samuelwakoli.github.io/README.md

 1. Push changes to `main`.
 2. The GitHub Action (`.github/workflows/deploy.yml`) will automatically build and deploy the site.
-3. Your site will be live at `https://samuelwakoli.github.io`.
+3. The site will be live at `https://samuelwakoli.github.io`.

-> **Note**: Ensure your repository is named `username.github.io` for root domain hosting.
+> **Note**: Ensure the repository is named `username.github.io` for root domain hosting.

 ## 📄 License